How to Photograph Northern Lights: Tips & Settings for Beginners

 • Warm clothing.
 When spending hours outdoors in the Arctic in winter, you cannot dress too warm.
 In winter, you’ll need at least 4-5 layers, including thermal underwear and a really warm wind- and waterproof jacket.
 In September, you might be ok with just a sweater and a jacket…

 • Thermos.
 Fill it up with some warm tea before you leave the hotel – you’ll thank me later.
-You may also want to take some snacks.
+On longer aurora hunts, you may also want to pack some snacks.

 • A little chair or a blanket might be handy if you’re planning to spend hours outdoors.